 In texture, it is dense and spongy, quite similar to bread pudding.
 Complimented by a layer of whipped cream frosting, this cake is a marvelous dessert that brings your entire meal together.

 Find out how to make the perfect Tres Leches Pastel here:

 Bring some tropical goodness to your meal with this banana, pineapple, and pecan cake.
 It is layered with delicious tangy fruits while covered in crispy bits of coconut flakes and creamy frosting.

 Thanks to the ingredients, this cake is one flavor journey after the other for those who try it.
 It is nice and tender at first, then slightly crunchy from the pecans, and ends with the sweet cream cheese frosting and toasted nuts.
 Truly a classic and timeless dessert choice!

-Coquito is considered the Puerto Rican version of eggnog.
-It is also a popular holiday drink and has the same sweet taste, only with the additional coconut.
+Coquito is considered the Puerto Rican version of a famous dessert: eggnog.
+It has the same sweet taste, only with the additional coconut.
 This cheesecake is the spin-off of this drink, and just like the drink, it is a delectable favorite during the holidays too.

 Having shared the same ingredients with coquito, this recipe also contains cinnamon, rum, and coconut.
 This gives it a creamy texture and wonderfully warm taste, perfect to share amongst friends on New Year’s Day or Christmas Eve.

 Yet another recipe for coconut-lovers.
 Toto is probably one of the best representatives for Caribbean desserts.
 You can find it in a lot of places when you come to the Caribbean.
 It is a cake made mainly of coconut, vanilla, and other spices.

 This cake may sound plain at first, but don’t be fooled.
 Even though the ingredients are fairly simple, they all come together very nicely.
 For an extra authentic kick, you can add some rum to your cake and make it even more flavorful.